James Webb Space Telescope:

 Comments: JWST did conduct a cost risk analysis and provided the results to GAO.
-We reported in "James Webb Space Telescope: Project on Track but May Benefit from Improved Contractor Data to Better Understand Costs" (GAO-16-112, we found that it substantially met best practices.
+We reported in "James Webb Space Telescope: Project on Track but May Benefit from Improved Contractor Data to Better Understand Costs" (GAO-16-112 that it substantially met best practices.
 However, the project stated they did not plan to update the analysis as significant risks emerged, which is a key element of the recommendation, and did not do so during the recent replan of the project.

 Recommendation: In order to provide additional information and analyses to effectively manage the program and account for new risks identified after the 2011 replan, the NASA Administrator should direct JWST project officials to follow best practices while conducting a cost risk analysis on the prime contract for the work remaining and ensure the analysis is updated as significant risks emerge.